alexandermeade/msu-renderer-presentation/README.md

 ```
 </details>

-Now you may notice in the implementation that as we are appending the points from the vertexs we actually extend the vertexs by one extra coordiniate and we set it to 1 for all vertexs.
-The reason we do this is revealed later is to set our implementation in homogenous coordinates.
+Now you may notice in the implementation that as we are appending the points from the vertexs we actually extend the vertices by one extra coordinate, and we set it to 1 for all vertices.
+The reason we do this is revealed later, which is to set our implementation in homogeneous coordinates.
 These will be super helpful later on in the implementation.

 # Math Prerequisites
-As you have probably noticed when building a 3D renderer there is a pretty clear and hard issue that gets presented almost immeditatly.
+As you have probably noticed, when building a 3D renderer, there is a pretty clear and hard issue that gets presented almost immediately.
-How do we go from a set of vertexs $\mathbb{R}^4$ into a set of points on a screen $\mathbb{R}^2$.
+How do we go from a set of vertices $\mathbb{R}^4$ into a set of points on a screen $\mathbb{R}^2$.

-To do this we are going to utalize Linear Algebra which is a set of mathematics created for dealing with problems in $n$-th dimensional space via matrixs.
+To do this, we are going to utilize Linear Algebra, which is a set of mathematics created for dealing with problems in $n$-th dimensional space via matrices.

-A few things to know about matrixs are the following.
+A few things to know about matrices are the following.

-Matrixs are notated as a set of values within a number of rows and colmns
+Matrices are notated as a set of values within a number of rows and columns
 A $2\times 2$ example of a matrix would look like

 $$
   M = \begin{bmatrix}